marwahaha/sample-api-proj-jk/README.md

 * Add sorting and paging functions
 * Add tests to work out graceful failures (correct http response code, message in the body)
 * Add Version number
-* Use repository approach as a way to better decouple the data from the controller.
+* Use repository approach as a way to better decouple the data from the controller
+* Need a .gitignore for this projects oops